juliuscc/semantic-release-slack-bot/README.md

 - Slack notification will always be sent using the "https://my-webhook.com" webhook url
 - Slack notifications are sent on a failure release from branches matching "lts/\*"
 - Slack notifications are sent on a failure or successful release from branch "master"
-- Slack notifications are skipped on every other branches
+- Slack notifications are skipped on all other branches

 ## Screenshots